orbitalquark/textadept/doc/04_WorkingWithFiles.md

 Individual views have many configurable settings.
 Among the more useful settings are viewing line endings, handling long lines, viewing indentation guides, and viewing whitespace.
-These options change how buffers in the view are displayed.
+These options change how buffers in the _current_ view are displayed.
+Changing a setting in one view does not change that setting in any other split view.
+It will have to be done manually.

 #### Line Endings